 The Company began an extensive program of collecting environmental data in 2016 under the guidance and direction of Greenwood Environmental Inc. ("Greenwood") and in close coordination with SRK Consulting (Canada) Inc. ("SRK"), who provided engineering oversight and mine planning related services for and on behalf of the Company.
 The Company's RRIMM Project team has participated with reviewers from the Ministries in the pre-application phase to determine the requirements and any specifics and methodologies that were or may be required for the Permit Application.
 The Permit Application will now be screened against the information required in its unique IRT and any changes or additional information requested will be considered by the Company.

+Subsequent to the permit application screening request from the Ministries, the Company advises that SRK has completed the additional information and requested work as of November 16th, 2021, and that this information has been forwarded to Greenwood for finalization and submission to the Ministries.
+It is projected that the updated Permit Application will be submitted by the Company to the Ministries in early December 2021.
 The Industrial Quarry Permit sought under the Mines Act (British Columbia) will allow for the extraction and sale of up to 249,999 tonnes per annum of industrial rock.
 The proposed rock quarry is not subject to the Environmental Assessment Act (British Columbia) or the Canadian Environmental Assessment Act.